Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - User agent
-     - An identifier that is part of the HTTP/S protocol that identifies the software (i.e. browser) being used to access the site.
+     - An identifier that is part of the HTTP protocol that identifies the software (e.g. browser) being used to access the site.
 May be used by robots to identify themselves.
      -

    * - User cookie